Key Takeaways

 The average property tax rate in North Dakota is 0.98%, according to Rocket Mortgage.
 This places North Dakota’s average property tax rate near the middle of the pack in the U.S. However, keep in mind that property taxes vary widely depending on the specific county of North Dakota and the value of the home.

-In the first quarter of 2024, 1 in every 4,004 homes in North Dakota experienced a foreclosure filing (according to recent data from ATTOM).
-Based on this data, North Dakota’s foreclosure rate is one of the lowest in the country.
+In the first quarter of 2026, 1 in every 8,027 homes in North Dakota experienced a foreclosure filing (according to recent data from ATTOM).
+Based on this data, North Dakota’s foreclosure rate is one of the lowest in the country and ranks at 43rd nationwide.

 Hottest Local Markets in North Dakota